ORI299/telegram-AStockBot/README.md

 #info command
-### info command can help you get info like: phone number,city,country about the compeny of the stock
+### info command can help you get info like: phone number,city,country and more. about the compeny of the symbol stock
 ```python
                                                  date 20/07/2021